Common Myths about

 I'll just choose the cheapest."

-Not advisable.
 Not all carpet cleaners have the same integrity, experience, and skill level.

 If you have your carpets cleaned by an inexperienced, uneducated cleaner, it can — and usually does — lead to rapid re-soiling.
 Sometimes the carpets will look good for a few days, and then worse-than-ever in a couple of weeks.